claytonn73/metoffice-api/README.md

 - set_coordinates(latitude, longitude): sets the coordinates for the API call

-Provides methods to retrieve different forecast types:
+Provides methods to retrieve different forecast types and associated information:

-- get_hourly(): Hourly forecast
+- get_current_hour_forecast(): The current hours hourly forecast
-- get_three_hourly(): Three-hourly forecast
+- get_current_day_forecast(): The current days daily forecast
 - get_daily(): Daily forecast

-Provides helper functions to retrive specific data from the forecast response:
+- get_time_series(ForecastType): Time Series from the forecast

-- get_time_series(response): Time Series from the forecast
+- get_location(ForecastType): Location name for the forecast
-- get_location(response): Location name for the forecast
+- get_height(ForecastType): Height of the location provided in the forecast
-- get_model_run_date(response): The datetime when the forecast model was run
+- get_model_run_date(ForecastType): The datetime when the forecast model was run
-- get_parameter_description(response, parameter): The description of a particular parameter in the timeseries
+- get_parameter_description(ForecastType, parameter): The description of a particular parameter in the timeseries
-- get_parameter_unit(response, parameter): The unit of a particular parameter in the timeseries
+- get_parameter_unit(ForecastType, parameter): The unit of a particular parameter in the timeseries

 A sample invocation of the Metoffice API functionality is shown below